 |COMMUNITIES DIGITAL NEWS|

 Donald Trump is not Adolph Hitler.
-Nor was Hitler a rapacious Manhattan real estate developer who made several fortunes on the backs of poor working stiffs.
+Nor was Hitler a rapacious Manhattan real estate developer and reality TV star who stole a presidential election.

 But there are deeply uncomfortable similarities between Hitler's satanic quest to Make Germany Great Again and Trump's campaign to do the same for Amerika . . . er, America.
-And woe to those who don't see the similarities and the menace a Trump presidency represents in this context 11 months since the narcissistic boy-man took and promptly violated his oath of office with a smorgasbord of pronouncements and actions, including his Muslim ban (which of course did not involve countries in which he has business interests) and praise for white supremacists that are strikingly similar to those of Der Führer.
+And woe to those who still don't see the similarities and the menace a Trump presidency represents in this context two and a half years since the narcissistic boy-man took and promptly violated his oath of office with a smorgasbord of pronouncements, actions and racist diatribes -- which reached a new level of repugnance lat Sunday with his racist tweetstorm against four minority congresswomen -- that are strikingly similar to those of Der Führer.

 Using Nazi analogies is typically a loser's game.

-The book is Hitler: Ascent (1889-1939) by Volker Ullrich, and the similarities -- again, without intent -- laid out by the German historian-journalist are so unsettling that there are accusations that Michiko Kakutani's review of the book in The New York Times is a thinly-veiled Trump comparison.
+The book is Hitler: Ascent (1889-1939) by Volker Ullrich, and the similarities -- again, without intent -- laid out by the German historian-journalist are so unsettling that there are accusations that Michiko Kakutani's September 2016 New York Times review of the book was a thinly-veiled Trump comparison at the time when he was still a long shot for the presidency.
 It is not hard to see why.
 This is because just about everything that Kakutani says about Ullrich's book reflects warnings that Trump should not be dismissed as just another crackpot who was born with a platinum spoon in his mouth.

 Chillingly, Ullrich sets up his 1,008-page portrait by stripping away the mythology that Hitler created of himself in Mein Kampf as just another talented guy.
 (The comparison's to The Art of the Deal, Trump's Mein Kampf, which means "My Struggle," are mindblowing.)